adifakto/weather-dashboard/README.md

 python main.py
 ```
 🔹 The `main` branch contains the version presented in class.
-🔹 The `un` branch includes an improved version with:
+🔹 The `tests-and-minor-bug-fixes` branch includes an improved version with:
 - A **modernized UI** using `customtkinter`
 - **Dark mode** support
 - **Refresh**  for each city